Clinic Operation.2026

 As a newly opened clinic grew, intake, insurance, and front desk workflows became harder to manage.
 Documentation was fragmented, ICBC cases were tracked manually, and English only forms created barriers for some patients.

 Working inside the clinic as its first staff member, I improved bilingual intake, internal documentation, insurance tracking, and communication touchpoints.
-Building on these insights, I also explored Jane product concept using a markdown based AI workflow to audit UI patterns and prototype a locale aware communication feature.

 These changes supported onboarding for two new receptionists, reduced help requests from older Chinese speaking patients by an estimated 50%, and helped grow the clinic’s Google presence to over 40 five star reviews.